Delayed and cancelled trains

 What can you demand from the train operator?

 Reimbursement of the full cost of the ticket or for the part or parts of your journey that was not made.
-If your journey is no longer serving any purpose in relation to your original travel plan you have the right to a return service as well as a refund of the full cost of the ticket.
+If your journey is no longer serving any purpose in relation to your original travel plan you have the right to a return ticket as well as a refund of the full cost of the ticket.

 Continuation or re-routing to the final destination at the earliest opportunity.